 If a link is available to an external platform on which your medical images are available (e.g. PACSonWEB), this will be copied along.
 Your new doctor and you can then view these images with the correct code.

-The various steps of the removal procedure are secured by unique codes that you receive by SMS.
-At the moment, you receive each of these codes on the one number that you specified when you placed your order.
+The different steps of the moving procedure are secured by unique codes you receive by SMS.
+Currently, you will receive each of those codes on the one number you specified when ordering.